dg-gh/welp_library/docs/welp_bits.md

 	B.load_hex_lc(n);

-Loads the nth hexidecimal (half of a byte) of B and returns a char that prints a number or an lower-case letter representing that hexadecimal
+Loads the nth hexidecimal (half of a byte) of B and returns a char that prints a number or an lower-case letter representing that hexadecimal (there are two hex for every byte).

 	B.load_hex_uc(n);

-Loads the nth hexidecimal (half of a byte) of B and returns a char that prints a number or an upper-case letter representing that hexadecimal
+Loads the nth hexidecimal (half of a byte) of B and returns a char that prints a number or an upper-case letter representing that hexadecimal (there are two hex for every byte).

 	B.store_hex(n, h);